 Seville is packed with charming hotels.
 We chose Palacio Bucarelli for its history and location in the overlooked San Lorenzo neighbourhood (see secret highlight #1).
 It was a splurge (£180/night), but we had things to celebrate.

-It was built at the end of the 17th century, and home to the esteemed Bucarelli family for four centuries.
-After a recent refurbishment, it’s now home to 15 simple and spacious apartments, some with an upstairs penthouse terrace, and gigantic bathrooms with his and hers sinks!
+It was built at the end of the 17th century as the home of the esteemed Bucarelli family, who lived here for four centuries.
+Having been recently refurbished, it’s now a peaceful boutique hotel, with 15 simple and spacious apartments, some with a penthouse terrace, and gigantic bathroom with his and hers sinks!

 Stepping through the grand front door, you leave the heat and hum of the city’s narrow streets behind.
 Inside, a fountain trickles in a corner of a beautiful pebbled courtyard, filled with cypress trees and the scent of orange blossom.
 There’s also an honesty bar and a cool, shady little pool with fresh towels.